 Using Modulators to add Dynamic Motion to Vocals

-Add interest to your vocal lines by modulating the volume.
+Add dynamic motion to your vocal lines by modulating the volume of the vocal take within your DAW.

 Producers are always striving to find new ways in keeping vocals both interesting and dynamic and using modulators to control various aspects of the vocal take is an extremely powerful and intuitive way to achieve this.